soanvig/Beavero/README.md

 By default file compression is disabled (see [Configuration/Images](#images-1)), due to long execution time.
 It is recommended to enable compression just before push to server, and have it disabled during development process.

+### Fonts
+*Fonts* module, for now, is made only for copying files to appropriate folder.
+In future following features will be added:
+* Converting fonts to number of formats
+* Generating @font-face rules and including it in SASS

 ## Configuration
 Whole custom configuration is handled by one file: `beavero_config.json`, which is a JSON file.